 What You Can Expect From Each COVID-19 Test

 This diagnostic test is highly accurate in detecting the presence of viral RNA to determine whether or not someone has an active COVID-19 infection.
-At CHI St. Luke’s Health, our team is able to get results back within 1-4 hours.
+At St. Luke’s Health, our team is able to get results back within 1-4 hours.
 Some testing sites take up to a week to get results.
 If you get a molecular test, it’s important to quarantine until you receive results.